amitnavale/feedback-tool/README.md

 # \<feedback-tool\>

-a feedback tool using polumer 2.0 and redux
+a feedback tool using polymer 2.0

 ## Install the Polymer-CLI